FuzzyMainframes/MainframeNotebook/MVS/Adding-a-DASD-to-MVS.md

 Paramater | Definition
 ----------|-
--bz2      | designates this to be a compressed volume -a        | instructs dasdinit to create alternate tracks .Most MVS utilities and programs will not function properly without the presence of the alternate tracks. myvol.242 | filename of the DASD image on the Hercules host machine 3350      | Model of the DASD
+-bz2      | designates this to be a compressed volume -a        | instructs dasdinit to create alternate tracks.
+Most MVS utilities and programs will not function properly without the presence of the alternate tracks. myvol.242 | filename of the DASD image on the Hercules host machine 3350      | Model of the DASD
 MYVOL     | Volume serial number as seen by MVS.